Protestant Church (Aruba): History

-The majority of the population of Aruba were Roman Catholics, and there used to be no church for the Protestant community of Aruba.
-There was a gentlemen's agreement that the priests would perform baptisms and other rites, and inform the Lutheran or Dutch Reformed community in Curaçao.
+The majority of the population of Aruba were Roman Catholics, and there used to be no church for the island’s Protestant community.
+There was a gentlemen's agreement that Catholic priests would perform baptisms and other rites, and inform the Lutheran or Dutch Reformed community in Curaçao.
 The Protestant community petitioned the States General of the Netherlands to open a church in Aruba.

 In 1822, Karel van Eekhout was sent to Aruba as minister and schoolteacher.
 J.H.G.
 Eman was appointed as overseer for the Lutheran Church, and C. Specht for the Dutch Reformed Church.
-Together they purchased the house of the Arends family in 1822.
-On 25 August 1822, the first service was held.
+Together, they purchased the house of the Arends family in 1822 and on 25 August, the first service was held.
 The church services were held in Papiamento.
-Van Eekhout had no formal education, and therefore was not allowed to perform sacrements.
+Van Eekhout had no formal education, and therefore was not allowed to administer the sacraments.
 In 1830, he resigned, and it wasn't until 1839 when an ordained minister was appointed.